aub-mind/arabert/README.md

 **You can find the PyTorch models in HuggingFace's Transformer Library under the ```aubmindlab``` username**

-## If you used this model please cite us as:
+## If you used this model please cite us as :
+Google Scholar has our Bibtex wrong (missing name), use this instead
 ```
 @inproceedings{antoun2020arabert,
   title={AraBERT: Transformer-based Model for Arabic Language Understanding},